 Eat a Light Breakfast

 Nobody likes a growling stomach.
 Make sure you eat breakfast before leaving for the exam centre.
-Breakfast should be light and healthy.
+The first meal of the day should be light and healthy.
 Avoid oily foods like Paranthas or Poodis.
-Oily food is little hard on the stomach and therefore it can make you feel uneasy.
+Greasy food is little hard on the stomach and therefore it can make you feel uneasy.